updated on 04 August 2020

 Paralegal work is a good entry point into the legal profession for many university graduates and school leavers.
 Law graduates and candidates who undertake a law conversion often work as paralegals to gain crucial legal work experience before applying for a training contract/ (period of recognised training

 It is also possible to qualify as a solicitor through working as a paralegal (so without the need for a training contract), provided that you have completed the Legal Practice Course (LPC) and meet the Solicitors Regulation Authority’s statement of solicitor competence.
 This is called the ‘equivalent means’ route to qualifying.

 Thanks to law firms' increased reliance, paralegals are now a distinct professional group in their own right.
 However, there are possible downsides for those considering this type of work.
 The heavy cost pressures imposed on law firms by clients' demands for lower fees makes hiring paralegals a more attractive option than hiring solicitors, because paralegals are usually paid far less.
 Being paid nowhere near as much as solicitor colleagues to do the same work is bad news for paralegals themselves.

 Many paralegals also do not benefit from same the career progression as solicitors.
-This may not matter as much if you are using a paralegal role as a stepping stone before applying for a training contract, but many firms see it as in their interests to to keep paralegals in their, low-progression roles because they do the work of solicitors at a lower cost.
+This may not matter as much if you are using a paralegal role as a stepping stone before applying for a training contract, but many firms see it as in their interests to to keep paralegals in roles without much prospect of progression because they do the work of solicitors at a lower cost.
 This means that there are far more paralegal roles out there than training contracts and NQ positions, so while working as a paralegal to gain work experience for a training contract or even qualify as a solicitor through the equivalent means route is valid and sensible, success is not guaranteed.